 Audrey Falk, Ed.D.

-Ed.D., Administration, Training, and Policy Studies - Boston University
+Ed.D., Administration, Training and Policy Studies, Boston University

-B.A., Art History - Boston University
+B.A., Art History, Boston University

-B.S., English Education - Boston University
+B.S., English Education, Boston University

-Prior to joining the faculty at Merrimack, Dr. Falk spent four years teaching in the Department of Family Studies and Community Development at Towson University.
-She spent two years in a postdoctoral research fellowship sponsored by the American Educational Research Association at the American Institutes for Research and one year in a postdoctoral research fellowship sponsored by the federal Department of Education at the University of Maryland College Park.
-Earlier in her career, Dr. Falk served as Executive Director of the Columbia Point Community Partnership, a university-community partnership involving the University of Massachusetts, Boston, and Harbor Point.
-She held leadership positions in the South Norfolk County Association for Retarded Citizens in Westwood, Massachusetts.
-Dr. Falk also served as a Peace Corps Volunteer in Romania.
+Prior to joining the faculty at Merrimack, Audrey Falk spent four years teaching in the department of family studies and community development at Towson University.
+She spent two years in a postdoctoral research fellowship sponsored by the American Educational Research Association at the American Institutes for Research, and one year in a postdoctoral research fellowship sponsored by the U.S. Department of Education at the University of Maryland, College Park.